telerik/winforms-docs/listview/drag-and-drop/combining-raddragdropservice-and-ole-drag-and-drop.md

 ---
 title: Combining RadDragDropService and OLE drag-and-drop
-page_title: Combining RadDragDropService and OLE drag-and-drop | UI for WinForms Documentation
+page_title: Combining RadDragDropService and OLE drag-and-drop | RadListView
-description: Combining RadDragDropService and OLE drag-and-drop
+description: Telerik RadListView control is created as a result of the concord of the powerful data layer used by RadGridView and RadListControl, together with the outstanding Telerik Presentation Framework.
 slug: winforms/listview/drag-and-drop/combining-raddragdropservice-and-ole-drag-and-drop
 tags: combining,raddragdropservice,and,ole,drag-and-drop
 published: True